sal55/langs/MyLangs/readme.md

 ```
 (These sources also included the embedded source files that form part of the executables.)

-Now I'll build with a simple script:
+This is a simple script to build them, as I want to time it:
 ```
 C:\demo>type build.bat
 mm cc.ma